 Google consistently ranks local businesses higher in its SERPs.
 Whenever you search for something, Google will firstly display local results.
 This is obviously very important for anyone looking for a plumber in Florida, for instance, and Google knows it.
 In order to be visible in the search results, businesses have to work on their local maps SEO.
 Here’s how to do it:

-- collecting reviews – every business should focus on collecting reviews on multiple 3rd party platforms.
+- Collecting reviews – every business should focus on collecting reviews on multiple platforms.
 Each platform has different restrictions and requirements, so pay attention to your profile settings and information.
 Rest assured, Google will pick up most reviews and your local visibility will grow.

 How to Get Listed on Google Maps?